-From the 2017 scholarship year, the Foundation has a new application procedure that uses an online application system.
+The Foundation uses an online application system.
 Information about the various steps involved in applying for a scholarship from the Lars Erik Lundberg Scholarship Foundation is provided below.
 It is important that you read these instructions before you create an account, log in and begin an application.

 The application form can be opened and viewed as an exercise application before the start of the application period, but you will not be able to save changes to the form until after the turn of the year.

 To access the online application system, click on the APPLY HERE button above to the right.